Liu Bocheng: After the establishment of the PRC

 Despite the demotion, Liu was dedicated to his new job, attempting to bring what he learned during his years in the Soviet Union to the academy.
 He organised the translations of numerous military textbooks from the Soviet Union and other countries, introducing major campaigns from ancient times to World War II to students, and sowing the seeds of the PLA's evolution into a modern army.
-Although Liu was appointed vice-chairman of the Central Military Committee of the CPC and PRC in 1954 as a reward for his contributions, these titles did not promise real power as Peng's did.
+Although Liu was appointed vice-chairman of the Central Military Committee of the CCP and PRC in 1954 as a reward for his contributions, these titles did not promise real power as Peng's did.
 (Peng was appointed defense minister for his battle achievements in the Korean War.)
 In 1955, Liu attained the rank of field marshal, ranking as the 4th amongst 10 field marshals of the PLA, next to Zhu De, Peng and Lin Biao.

-In 1956, after Nikita Khrushchev shook the Communist world by making his famous Secret Speech denouncing the cult of personality that surrounded Joseph Stalin, Mao wanted to ensure that a similar incident within the CPC would not happen.
-He wrote an article, "On Ten Relationships", arguing that the CPC should learn from foreign countries selectively, analytically and with criticism.
-The CPC center then issued documents to call on all CPC members to overcome the trend of dogmatism and empiricism at work.
+In 1956, after Nikita Khrushchev shook the Communist world by making his famous Secret Speech denouncing the cult of personality that surrounded Joseph Stalin, Mao wanted to ensure that a similar incident within the CCP would not happen.
+He wrote an article, On the Ten Major Relationships, arguing that the CCP should learn from foreign countries selectively, analytically and with criticism.
+The CCP center then issued documents to call on all CCP members to overcome the trend of dogmatism and empiricism at work.
 Investigations and purges were carried out by the military, under the direction of Peng.
 As an advocate of learning from other countries, Liu became a key target.
 Some of his subordinates and deputies, including General Xiao Ke, were censored and kept in custody.
 Liu had to make numerous self-criticisms for his association and support of these officials.
 Under heavy pressure, his health worsened (he eventually lost all sight in his remaining eye), and he finally submitted his resignation as president.

 In 1959, Liu left Nanjing for Beijing and lived in half-reclusion.
-Although he was since elected as member of the Politburo in the 8th to 11th National Congress of the CPC, Vice-chairman of the 2nd to 5th Standing Committee of the National People’s Congress, and all the while holding the title of vice-chairman of the Military Committee, he did not participate very much in politics, citing health problems as a reason for his absence.
+Although he was since elected as member of the Politburo in the 8th to 11th National Congress of the CCP, Vice-chairman of the 2nd to 5th Standing Committee of the National People's Congress, and all the while holding the title of vice-chairman of the Military Committee, he did not participate very much in politics, citing health problems as a reason for his absence.
 This saved him from the following rounds of purges carried out by Mao.
 Peng, however, was not as fortunate.
 He was purged in the Lushan Conference in 1959 and later tortured to death during the Cultural Revolution.

 By the time of the Cultural Revolution, Liu had become completely blind.
 Nonetheless, he survived the purges and witnessed his long-time friend Deng returning to power again.
 He supported Deng in the power struggle against Mao's widow, Jiang Qing, and her Gang of Four, and also advocated Deng's policy of reforming and opening up China to the outside world, a policy that Liu himself had practiced in the academy decades ago.